schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 "test:sandbox": "cd sandbox && yarn lint && yarn test && yarn e2e && yarn build"
 ```

-Next let’s wrap up some additional functionality into a single script.
+Now let's wrap up some additional functionality into a single script.
 Here we’ll do a `build`, `clean`, and `launch`.
 Then we’ll run the tests we specified in `test:sandbox` and finally we’ll reset the sandbox after the test in case we’re running this locally with `clean`.

 ```json
 "test": "yarn build:clean:launch && yarn test:sandbox && yarn clean"
 ```

-Now we have a single script to test our Schematic end to end.
+We now have a single script to test our Schematic end to end.
 This is useful if you have a release process that runs test(s) before publishing.
 Now you can rely on this script to pass/fail your release and you’re on your way to CI/CD bliss. 🙂

 ## Publishing

 Eventually you’re going to want to publish your schematic for the world to use.
-Fortunately, we’ve added the functionality to develop faster and with better confidence by being able to see what our schematic is doing.
+Fortunately we’ve added the functionality to develop faster and with better confidence by being able to see what our schematic is doing.
 We’ve also orchestrated our scripts in a way that makes it trivial to confidently publish our schematic.
 Although everyone’s publishing needs vary, it’s now easy to configure a publishing script.

 ```json
 "publish": "yarn test && PUBLISH_CMD"